 Lucky Chan’s Laundry + Noodle Bar

 Lucky Chan’s do their own style of ramen so don’t expect traditional when you come here.
-You can get cheeky ramen with pork, the karage kid with chicken or a vego version.
+You can get nose to tail tonkatsu ramen with pork, miso buttered clam chowder ramen or a vego version with sweet and sour tofu.
 We dare you to go for the Godzilla bowl which is a double serving of any of the flavours.
 If you finish it, you’ll get your pic on the Clothesline of Fame.

 Fat Fish Ramen

-Hikaru Ramen have so many variations of ramen that you could go every single day and never get sick of ramen!
+Hikaru Ramen has so many variations of ramen that you could go every single day and never get sick of the stuff.
 Take your pick from four different broths and then decide if you want pork, chicken, beef or even prawn.
 These guys also do dry ramen if you’re not into soup (apparently that’s a thing).